 Earlier this season, I touched on the fact that Garrett Richards was flying under the radar in most fantasy leagues and with the media, but didn’t go into great depth about any facets of his game.
-Now that we’re approaching July, and Richards is still performing at an extremely high level, it seemed a good time to give him a through review and examine why he’s been so good this year.
+Now that we’re approaching July, and Richards is still performing at an extremely high level, it seemed like a good time to give him a thorough review and examine why he’s been so good this year.

 Hit the jump to see why it’s time to pay serious attention to the Angels flame-throwing righty.

 This has been the first season of Richards’ young career where he’s been used solely as a starter.
 He broke in to the big leagues in 2011 and was used mainly as a reliever, with some spot starts sprinkled in every now and then when it was needed.
 However when Jered Weaver broke his elbow last year, Richards stepped into the starting rotation and showed serious promise in his future role.
 Let’s start by taking a look at the more basic baseball statistics and then get into the advanced metrics.